Advocacy & Issues

 Position statements by community college librarians who are members of the National Council of Learning Resources, a council of the American Association of Community Colleges (AACC).

 Scholarly communication resources and overview of the work of ACRL's Research and Scholarly Environment Committee.
-ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011) set out three broad goals for the next five years.
-The goal for the Research and Scholarly Environment is that, "Librarians accelerate the transition to a more open system of scholarship."
+ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011; revised October 2016) set out three broad objectives for the next five years.
+The goal for the Research and Scholarly Environment is that, "Librarians accelerate the transition to more open and equitable systems of scholarship."

 Value of Academic Libraries